 Rock Springs Run at Kelly Park

 Take a refreshing soak in the cool waters of the Rock Springs Run.
-The crystal-clear springs surrounded by rock are perfect for swimming and tubing lazily along Kelly Park.
+The springs are perfect for swimming and tubing lazily along Kelly Park.

 Manatee Springs State Park

 Manatee Springs is a first magnitude spring that flows into the Suwanee River along western Florida.
-Swimming is forbidden during the winter months when manatees congregate there, but swimmers can dip into the refreshing waters during the hot summer months.
+Swimming is forbidden during the winter months when manatees congregate, but swimmers can dip into the refreshing waters during the summer.

-A favorite for tubing, the Ichetucknee Springs flows lazily for miles, offering visitors a tranquil moment in the crystal-clear water that is at a temperature of 72°F (22°C) year-round.
-Just get there early as the park often reaches its daily capacity.
+A favorite for tubing, the Ichetucknee Springs flows lazily for miles, offering visitors a tranquil moment in the crystal-clear water that is at a temperature of 72F (22C) year-round.
+Just get here early as the park often reaches its daily capacity.

 Blue Hole Spring

 The largest of springs at the Ichetucknee Springs State Park, Blue Hole Spring flows from an underwater cavern with a strong current; therefore, only experienced swimmers should venture here.
-The spring spurs out over 26,000 gallons of water per minute and runs 40 feet (12 meters) deep, which also makes it a top spot for scuba diving.
+The spring spurs out over 26,000 gallons of water per minute and runs 40 feet (12 meters) deep, which makes it great for scuba diving.

 Blue Spring State Park

 You may not be able to swim in this artesian spring, but it’s worth a visit for its epic sunset reflections and natural beauty.
-Visitors can stroll along the river or enjoy kayaking, canoeing, paddleboarding, and experience a glass-bottom boat ride to spot alligators, manatees, and fish.
+Visitors can stroll along the river or enjoy kayaking, canoeing and paddleboarding.
+You can also take a glass-bottom boat ride – perfect for spotting fish, alligators and manatees.

 Edward Ball Wakulla Springs State Park

-Boasting a depth of 185 feet (56 meters), the Edward Ball Wakulla Springs is one of the deepest and largest freshwater springs in Florida.
-It pumps about 260 million gallons of water a day and boasts a network of underwater caves; swimmers have plenty of water to explore.
-The grand spring is near the Wakulla River, which is home to alligators, turtles, and other wildlife.
+Boasting a depth of 185ft (56m), the Edward Ball Wakulla Springs is one of the deepest and largest freshwater springs in Florida.
+It pumps about 260 million gallons of water a day and features a network of underwater caves; swimmers have plenty of water to explore.
+The grand spring is near the Wakulla River, which is home to alligators, turtles and other wildlife.